Roadmap

 • Recognizes Russian, Spanish, and English without switching.

-• Echo suppression on speakerphone, protection against false triggers from noise
+• Echo suppression on speakerphone, protection against false triggers from noise.

 • Stereo recording of each conversation (client on the left, bot on the right)